elementengineering/Mobile-App-Coding-Challenge/README.md

 Please see the requirements below.
 When finished, please contact us with your submission and be prepared to review the code with us.

 # Objectives
-- Create either an iOS (must be in SwiftUI) or Android (must be in Kotlin) single-view app to display geographical information downloaded from a given URL.
-The URL will be provided to you.
+- Create either an iOS (must be in SwiftUI) or Android (must be in Kotlin) single-view app to display geographical information downloaded from the given URL. https://github.com/elementengineering/Mobile-App-Coding-Challenge/blob/master/data/data.json

 # Minimum Criteria
 - Display the data as annotations on an Apple/Google map view.